grzegorzpapaj/graphql-dictionary-api/README.md

 }
 ```

-Alternatively, the user can add translations by ID field of Polish Word.
+Alternatively, the user can add translations by ID field of Polish word.

 Retrieving single translation by its ID:
 ```graph